MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 This method should receive an armor object that should be added to the list `self.armors` that was instantiated in the constructor.

+This time, you'll need to write the code!

 > [action]
 >
 > Create the `add_armor` method in the Hero class: